 Take advantage of lodging options in the Hendersonville area that allow you to truly escape.
 For casual elegance steeped in Southern hospitality, stay at the Bed & Breakfast on Tiffany Hill in nearby Mills River.
 The complimentary gourmet breakfast served each morning is the perfect way to start the day.
 If you want adventure with your accommodations, Highland Lake Inn & Resort provides free use of canoes, paddleboards and bikes for an abundance of on-site recreation.

 Exploration here comes in two main scenes – downtown and mountains – and there’s a lot to do in each.

 Stroll the streets of the historic downtown, and find keepsakes at Carolina Mountain Artists Guild, Dancing Bear Toys and the Hendersonville location of the legendary Mast General Store.
 Dine and people-watch on the patios of Never Blue restaurant and Black Rose Public House; while for upscale dining, Postero (New American cuisine) and Renzo’s Ristorante are the talk of the town.

 You’re also likely to encounter a festival going on downtown, ranging from the Apple Country Cider Jam to the North Carolina Apple Festival.
 The nod to the fruit is because Henderson County produces about 85 percent of all apples grown in our state, which is also why the area is home to Flat Rock Cider Company and Bold Rock’s Mills River Cidery.
 Plus, California-based Sierra Nevada opened its East Coast brewery in nearby Mills River in 2015.
-The sprawling taproom, restaurant and beer garden can entice you to spend several hours here, including the free brewhouse tour.
+The sprawling taproom, restaurant and beer garden can entice you to spend several hours here.